TimoStroehlein/dhbw-bigdata-mtg/README.md

 ## Backend

-The backend is written in written in TypeScript using Node.js and Express as server.
-In order to connect to mongodb, the package `mongodb` (https://www.npmjs.com/package/mongodb) is being used.
+The backend is written in TypeScript using Node.js and Express as server.
+In order to connect to MongoDB, the package `mongodb` (https://www.npmjs.com/package/mongodb) is being used.

 ## Frontend

-The frontend is written in written in TypeScript using Node.js and React.
-For UI components React Suite (`rsuite`, https://rsuitejs.com/) is being used In order to perform requests agains the backend, `axios` is being used.
+The frontend is written in TypeScript using Node.js and React.
+For UI components, React Suite (`rsuite`, https://rsuitejs.com/) is being used, in order to perform requests against the backend, `axios` is being used.